grame-cncm/faust/embedded/faustgen/README.md

 #### MIDI messages

-MIDI messages can be received on the left most inlet when [MIDI  control is activated in the DSP code](https://faustdoc.grame.fr/manual/midi/) (so with the `[midi xxx]` metadata, or when polyphonic mode is used).
+MIDI messages can be received on the left most inlet when [MIDI  control is activated in the DSP code](https://faustdoc.grame.fr/manual/midi/) (so with the `[midi xxx]` metadata, or when polyphonic mode is used) and will be sent on the right most outlet.

 ## How to compile